35.110 Scrobipalpa freyii (Scott, 1859)

 Scrobipalpa pauperella habitat, Yorks 2014 (Photo: © C Fletcher)

-Fenland at the Cambridgeshire site.
-The Yorkshire site is an area of mature mixed woodland with open areas of herb rich magnesian grassland containing several small ponds formed largely of bomb craters on this MOD site.
-The moths were light trapped near one of the wetter parts of the site.
+The habitat at the Cambridgeshire site is fenland, while the Yorkshire site is an area of mature mixed woodland with large open clearings of herb rich magnesian grassland containing several small ponds.
+The moths in Yorkshire were light trapped near one of the wetter parts of the site.
+In Kent, the site comprises open, coastal chalk cliffs where it utilises greater knapweed plants with few leaves.

 Finding the Moth